How Peer Support and Comprehensive Programs are Transforming Lives of Teens in Recovery

 Castillo relapsed and school staffers helped her get into rehab.
 Three months later, she was back at the school, in recovery and ready to do the work.

-Keith Hayes, the director of the recovery program at 5280 High School, plays a crucial role in guiding students through their recovery journey.
-“Our goal is to help students build a foundation for a sober life while they complete their education,” he said.
-“We provide them with the tools and support they need to succeed.”
+Keith Hayes is the director of the recovery program at 5280 High School.
+He plays a crucial role in guiding students through their recovery journey.
+“Our goal is to help students build a foundation for a sober life while they finish their education,” he said.
+“We give them with the tools and support they need to succeed.”

-Recovery schools often integrate components of treatment into the school day, such as 5280’s daily recovery program meeting.
-In the afternoon, the school offers wellness electives such as spiritual principles and journaling.
+Recovery schools often integrate components of treatment into the school day, like 5280’s daily recovery program meeting.
+In the afternoon, the school offers wellness electives including spiritual principles and journaling.
 The school also employs a director of recovery and a recovery coach to work with and counsel the students individually.
 Brittany Kitchens, the school’s recovery coach, teaches students how to navigate recovery and regulate their emotions.
-She likens herself to a hall monitor, constantly checking in with students and looking for changes in behavior.
+She likens herself to a hall supervisor, constantly checking in with students and looking for changes in behavior.

-“I tend to be the first kind of line that the kids will come to when they’re experiencing something that is just a little bit too big for them to process,” she said.
+“I tend to be the first kind of line for the kids.
+They come to me when they’re experiencing something overwhelming.
+It’s just a little bit too big for them to process,” she said.

 5280 High School, like other recovery high schools, faces challenges.
-Most are publicly funded charter or alternative schools with higher educational costs due to smaller enrollment, the need for mental health and recovery personnel, higher faculty-to-student ratios, and other factors.
+Most of these schools are publicly funded charter or substitute schools.
+They have higher educational costs due to smaller enrollment.
+Extra reasons include the need for mental health and recovery personnel and higher faculty-to-student ratios.
+Other factors also contribute to the increased costs.
 The Denver school enrolls about 100 students annually, making it one of the biggest recovery high schools in the nation.
-This year, the per-pupil cost is about $25,000 per student, but the school receives only about $15,000 from federal, state, and local funding.
+This year, the per-pupil cost is about $25,000 per student.
+Yet, the school receives only about $15,000 from federal, state, and local funding.
 The remaining money comes from donors.

 Given the complex needs of the students, “recovery schools will always be small,” Mouton said.
-The school purposely keeps enrollment under capacity so additional teens can enroll anytime during the school year.
-A student won’t get kicked out if they relapse, but there are two requirements: They must want to be sober and attend an outside recovery program.
+The school purposely keeps enrollment under capacity so extra teens can enroll anytime during the school year.
+A student won’t get kicked out if they relapse.
+But, there are two requirements.
+They must want to be sober.
+They must also attend an outside recovery program.

-“The No. 1 step is just letting them know out of the gate, no matter what’s going on, that we love them,” Kitchens said.
-“We are here for them.”
+“The No. 1 step is to let them know right away that we love them,” Kitchens said.
+“We do this no matter what’s going on.
+We are here for them.”

 Alexis has been in recovery for nearly a year.
-The morning meetings where she and her classmates talk about mental health, sobriety, and other topics are an opportunity to build a community of friends who support one another, something she said she didn’t have when she was using drugs.
+The morning meetings offer a chance for her and her classmates to talk about mental health, sobriety, and other topics.
+These meetings help build a community of friends.
+These friends support one another.
+She said she didn’t have this community when she was using drugs.

 “It’s really hard to get sober young,” she said.

-Through its pioneering peer-based approach, 5280 High School is making a significant impact on the lives of its students, helping them navigate the challenges of addiction and recovery while providing a path to a brighter future.
+5280 High School, through its pioneering peer-based approach, is making a significant impact on the lives of its students.
+It helps them navigate the challenges of addiction and recovery.
+This also provides a path to a brighter future.

 - https://youtu.be/D_gRJooXHBU?si=1_Pp19-X-bJROe5y